York Apartments have about 1,250 self-contained units available for students at York’s Keele Campus.

 You can select up to two building/style preferences when applying.
 Housing staff will make every effort to accommodate your preference, but cannot make guarantees as assignments will depend on availability.

 No, each apartment is leased to one resident only who will be responsible for the terms and conditions of the lease agreement including payment of rent.

-Depending on apartment type, Housing Services can allow a maximum of 3 registered sharers in a unit.
+Depending on apartment type, Housing and Conference Services can allow a maximum of 3 registered sharers in a unit.
 A sharer must be a qualified York University student (if a roommate) or children/spouse (if family members) registered by the lease holder through the Housing Office.
 Please check the Maximum Occupancy Allowed for each apartment type for more information.

-A sublease may be allowed in the summer and residents are required to apply through Housing Services.
+A sublease may be allowed in the summer and residents are required to apply through Housing and Conference Services.
 If approved, the subleassee must also be a qualified York University student (registered full-time and in good standing).

 It depends on the apartment type, the cost ranges between $933 - $1,669 monthly.
 Please refer to our website for more detailed information about residence costs.